xchwarze/flipperzero-firmware-wPlugins/README.md

 # FlipTrader
 FlipTrader is an app for the Flipper Zero that uses WiFi to fetch the prices of stocks and currency pairs directly on your device.
-It utilizes the FlipperHTTP flash for the WiFi Devboard, originally introduced in the WebCrawler app: [FlipperHTTP on GitHub](https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP).
+It utilizes the FlipperHTTP flash for the WiFi Devboard, originally introduced in the WebCrawler app: https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP

+## Requirements
+- WiFi Dev Board for Flipper Zero with FlipperHTTP Flash: https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP
+- WiFi Access Point

 ## Supported Assets
 - **Crypto pairs**: